medvedevgroup/HowDeSBT/reproduce/README.md

 #### Abundance thresholds

-Kmer abundance thresholds for the RNA-seq runs are listed in abundance_thresholds.
+Kmer abundance thresholds for the RNA-seq runs are listed in abundance_thresholds.mantis.txt.
 This file was copied from the mantis distribution (see section on mantis below for which version), but excluding the 67 empty runs.
+These thresholds were used to evaluate all four tools.

+Earlier evaluation used different abundance thresholds (mentioned briefly in the manuscript).
+These are found in abundance_thresholds.sk_inferred.txt.
+These were reverse engineered by observing the number of 1s in each Bloom filter provided to support the original Solomon-Kingsford SBT manuscript, estimating the number of kmers added to the bloom filter, then finding the abundance threshold that best matched hat number of kmers

+The reverse engineered thresholds are in many cases lower than the mantis thresholds, thus accepting more distinct kmers into the data structures.
+Unfortunately we had difficulty parameterizing mantis to work with these thresholds, so we used the higher thresholds so that we could include mantis in our comparisons.

 #### Converting SRA files to jellyfish